top of page

 "I can't cope!"
 Techniques to get your stress under control

-High levels of stress can be 'ageing' because it effects our ability to stay healthy and happy.
-For instance, stress can disrupt sleep and get us reaching for alcohol or "comfort food".
+High levels of stress can be 'ageing' because they disrupts our ability to continue Younger Living behaviours that keep us healthy and happy.
+For instance, stress can disrupt our sleep and get us reaching for alcohol or "comfort food".
 Longer term, it can change our hormonal responses in dangerous ways including increased risk of low mood and depression, and the preferential laying down of fat around your waist area which is associated with diabetes and increased risk of heart attack.

 In this article we look at techniques to help you take action and get you back under control.